duxubird/academic-kickstart/content/publication/Asil14/index.md

 +++
-authors = ["Xu Du", "John Tadrous", "Chris Dick", "Ashutosh Sabharwal"] date = "2014-11-01" math = false featured=false publication = "In this paper, we study the use of full-duplex radios for continuous feedback of channel state information in MIMO broadcast channels.
+authors = ["Xu Du", "John Tadrous", "Chris Dick", "Ashutosh Sabharwal"] math = false featured=false date="2014-11-01" publication="2014 48th Asilomar Conference on Signals, Systems and Computers" abstract = "In this paper, we study the use of full-duplex radios for continuous feedback of channel state information in MIMO broadcast channels.
 The simultaneous transmission of feedback on the same frequency band as downlink transmissions causes inter-node interference (INI) at the receiver.
 We quantify the impact of INI and associated tradeoff in the design of the feedback channel.
 We show that a continuously adaptive beamforming strategy can achieve higher multiplexing gain with same feedback resources compared to its half-duplex counterpart." publication_types = ["1"] title = "MIMO broadcast channel with continuous feedback using full-duplex radios" summary="First work to propose concurrent channel sounding and data transmission for full-duplex AP with full-duplex clients."